Last Updated on 9/22/2023

 • The right to complain to a data protection authority about our collection and use of your personal information.
 For more information, please contact your local data protection authority.

 We respond to all requests we receive from individuals wishing to exercise their data protection rights in accordance with applicable data protection laws.
 We may also collect information on behalf of our customers to provide services to such customers, and we may not have a direct relationship with the individuals whose personal data is processed.
 If you are a customer or end-user of one of our customers, please contact them (as the data controller) directly if: (i) you would no longer like to be contacted by them; or (ii) to access, correct, amend, or delete inaccurate data.
 If requested to remove data by our customer, we will respond within a reasonable timeframe.

 We may share Personal Information with service providers we have retained to perform services on our behalf.
-We have responsibility for the processing of personal information we receive under the EU-U.S. and Swiss-U.S. Privacy Shield Principles and subsequently transfer to a third party acting as an agent on our behalf.
-In transferring such information to a third party, we will obtain assurances from such third party that it subscribes to the EU-U.S. and Swiss-U.S. Privacy Shield Principles or otherwise safeguards individuals’ personal data consistently with the same level of privacy protection as is required by the EU-U.S. and Swiss-U.S. Privacy Shield Principles.
-We shall remain liable under the EU-U.S. and Swiss-U.S. Privacy Shield Principles if our agents that we engage to process such personal information do so in a manner inconsistent with the EU-U.S. and Swiss-U.S. Privacy Shield Principles, unless we prove that we were not responsible for the event giving rise to the damage.
+We have responsibility for the processing of personal information we receive under the EU-U.S. Data Privacy Framework Principles (EU-U.S. DPF Principles) and the Swiss-U.S. Data Privacy Framework Principles (Swiss-U.S. DPF Principles) and subsequently transfer to a third party acting as an agent on our behalf.
+In transferring such information to a third party, we will obtain assurances from such third party that it subscribes to the EU-U.S. DPF Principles and Swiss-U.S DPF Principles, as applicable, or otherwise safeguards individuals’ personal data consistently with the same level of privacy protection as is required by the EU-U.S. DPF Principles and Swiss-U.S. DPF Principles.
+We shall remain liable under the EU-U.S. DPF and Swiss-U.S. DPF if our agents that we engage to process such personal information do so in a manner inconsistent with such DPF Principles, unless we prove that we were not responsible for the event giving rise to the damage.